Self-realization as revealed in art, symbol & sacred text: the archetypes of Carl Jung & the lore of enlightenment

 We can experience immanence only insofar as we are capable of being present to the deep emotions that flow through our minds as pre-throughts, and ur-symbols.
 We will know immanence when we no longer fear and defend from feeling, but instead embrace feeling as an ur-language which speaks a deep truth awaiting to be discovered, and known, and articulated.
 It is a language of divine love, a grammar of the sacred, spoken in words that only the heart can understand.

-Immanence is the inarticulable ground of our subjectivity and inter-subjectivity– it is that within us that is more than us.
+Immanence is the inarticulable ground of the Self– it is that within us that is more than us.
 It weaves the very web of life.
-Even thought we may not be able to directly articulate immanence, it is the interconnectedness of all being which gives rise to all that we think that we know and hope to believe.
+Even thought we may not be able to directly articulate immanence, it is the ground of being which gives rise to all that we are and all will ever be.